What You’ll Learn 🧭

 How to edit analog sensors?

-Learn how to create and edit analog sensors to your needs.
-Select Sensor type, insert the sensor serial number and model, adjust the scaling, add transfer curve, and adjust many other options.
+Learn how to create and edit analog sensors to suit your needs.
+Select the sensor type, enter the sensor's serial number and model, adjust the scaling, add a transfer curve, and configure many other options.

-After you enter the Sensor editor a list of all available sensors will open.
-Any already defined (and pre-defined) sensors and connected TEDS sensors will be listed automatically.
+After entering the Sensor Editor, a list of all available sensors will be displayed.
+Any previously defined (or pre-defined) sensors, along with connected TEDS sensors, will be listed automatically.

-In the table of sensors, a lot of different properties are available.
-You can manage shown properties with the Shown columns option.
-Some of the available properties are defined in the following list:
+The sensor table provides a wide range of properties.
+You can manage the displayed properties using the Shown Columns option.
+Some of the available properties are described in the following list:

 Sensor type - the sensor type should contain the name or type of the sensor but can contain any text desired